losizm/bolster/README.md

 ### Security in Action

-The following script demonstrates how read/write access to an in-memory cache could be implemented:
+The following demonstrates how read/write access to an in-memory cache could be
+implemented:

 ```scala
 import bolster.security.{ Permission, SecurityContext, UserContext }